0xsequence/sequence-unreal/README.md

 	}

 ### Example SendTransactionWithFeeOption
-#### Used to get a list of fee's and send a transaction with one of them valid ones
+#### Used to get a list of fees and send a transaction with one of them valid ones

 	TArray<TransactionUnion> Transactions;
 	FERC721Transaction T721;